 Quint Studer, author of the Straight A Leadership: Alignment, Action, Accountability, argues “connecting the how to the why” offers several motivational benefits – helping employees understand the external environment that affects the company, allowing employees to respond to challenges more productively, and creating consistent messaging across the organization to defeat speculative, grapevine-style gossip.

-This push toward internal transparency isn’t particularly new.
-Ask anyone on your internal communications team and they’ll tell you they’ve been hearing the calls for increased information for some time now.
+This push towards corporate transparency isn’t particularly new.
+Ask anyone on your internal communications team and they’ll tell you they’ve been hearing the calls for increased information from executive leadership for some time now.

 And by now, at most organizations, the corporate communications team has begun sharing more and more by way of regular newsletters, scheduled roundtables, and quarterly town hall meetings.

-But all that information takes time to produce — and only creates more call for increased insight into the company’s inner workings.
+But all that information takes time to produce — and often creates more demand for even deeper insight into the company’s inner workings.

 There is a better way.
-One that leverages the work already being done to improve communications, makes it more likely to be seen and more likely to engage those who do see it.
+One that leverages the work already being done to improve communications.
+One that makes internal communications more likely to be seen.
+And one that makes those communications more engaging to employees.

-For messages you want employees to be able to see at their convenience — company news, internal program announcements, or other regular communications — a screen capture tool can allow you to record your presentation slides and an audio track.
+For messages you want employees to be able to see at their convenience — company news, internal program announcements, or other regular communications — a video screen capture tool can allow you to record your presentation slides and an audio track.
 Panopto users can capture both their screen and their webcam (as well as additional webcams), to create a more engaging video presentation.

 Video can be exceptionally efficient for executive communications.
-Rather than spending cycles writing and rewriting emails or asking every member of the management team to be available for town halls, executives can simply click “record”, share their message, and make it available to the team through the corporate YouTube.
+Rather than spending cycles writing and rewriting emails or asking every member of the management team to be available for town halls, executives can simply click “record”, share an authentic message, and make it available to the team through the corporate YouTube.

 Such online presentations can be formally planned and produced, but may be just as effective when done informally.
 One leading financial markets technology firm reports informal executive communication videos to be a more personalized and effective way for its leadership to engage its workforce.